caoxu0109/R2Edit/README.md

 ## 💡 Core Contributions

 *   **A New Frontier: Relation Editing:** We highlight the limitations of existing knowledge editing methods when faced with relation edits and introduce a dedicated dataset, `ReEditBench`, to spur research in this area.
-*   **Forgetting-and-Editing (FE) Framework:** To overcome the model's persistence with outdated facts, we propose a two-step framework.
+*   **R2EDIT:** To overcome the model's persistence with outdated facts, we propose a two-step framework.
 We first encourage the model to "forget" the old relationship before teaching it the new one.
-*   **Self-Paced AlphaEdit (SPaEdit):** We introduce a powerful new algorithm that combines a self-paced learning strategy with the strong foundation of AlphaEdit.
-This method intelligently handles challenging edits and demonstrates state-of-the-art performance.

 Our experiments show that our strategies excel at the novel task of relation editing.
 Furthermore, our flagship algorithm, **SPaEdit**, also surpasses leading methods on traditional object editing benchmarks.